All Episodes

 No.

-And uh I I think uh I think uh Barack really is scripted.
+And I think Barack really is scripted.

-But you know do you know the thing about Reagan?
+But you know the thing about Reagan?

 They always said that about him.

-He got he basically read out six sentences in a row and got them all wrong, so he's not even a genius teleprompter reader.
+He basically read out six sentences in a row and got them all wrong.

-We're mocking his teleprompter sk skills.
+We're mocking his teleprompter skills.

-He's n he's not the philosopher king, he's not even the teleprompter king.
+He's not even the teleprompter king.

-Uh thanks for your call, Paul.
+Thanks for your call, Paul.

-Mark Stein, Inforush on the Rush Limbaugh Show.
+Mark Stein, Infra Rush on the Rush Limbaugh Show, 1-800-282-2882.

-And uh on the ninth day of guest hosts, Rush Limbaugh gave to me a guest host in a pear tree.
+And on the ninth day of guest hosts, Rush Limbaugh gave to me a guest host in a pear tree.

 It's not much longer.

-There sure there ought to be.
+There ought to be.

-I forget what the one is uh what's the one I like.
+I forget what the one is.

 Let's go to Ray in Livermore, California.

-Ray, you are live on the Rush Limbaugh Show.
+Ray, you are live on the Rush Limbaugh show.

 Great to have you with us.